aaronestrada/IntAgACOfeature/README.md

 ## Dataset

 NLTK provides many datasets for text categorization.
-The following system uses Reuters-21578 corpus on 10 categories.
+The following demo uses Reuters-21578 corpus on 10 categories.
 Even when documents belong to many categories, for testing purposes each document will be assigned to only one label.

 ## Indexing Reuters-21578 corpus